braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_18.md

 ## Changes in iOS 18

 {% alert note %}
-Apple's [WWDC](https://developer.apple.com/wwdc24/) is happening June 9th - 11th 2024.
-Check back soon for news on this year's iOS 18 updates.
+Apple's [WWDC](https://developer.apple.com/wwdc24/) took place June 9th - 11th 2024.
+Check back soon so you can learn how to leverage iOS 18 with Braze.
 {% endalert %}